Cabaret Mademoiselle, Brussels | A review

-It is purely by chance that Aliki and I came across Mademoiselle.
+It is purely by chance that Aliki and I came across Cabaret Mademoiselle.
 We were looking for a nice eatery in the LGBTQ district in the centre of Brussels when we passed in front of it.
 It was the word ‘cabaret’ that drew our attention.
-So we asked around and found out that the place is brand new: it opened only in October this year! (that’s 2017 for people who read this in a few years’ time).
+So we couldn’t help but walk in.

-Mademoiselle turned out to be a really nice suprise.
+Cabaret Mademoiselle turned out to be a really pleasant surprise.
 The place is quite small, but that works in its favour, making the atmosphere cosy.
 It comprises a bar area and a small stage, on which every half an hour or so there is a Burlesque show.
-The decor is kept simple and minimalist, keeping the focus on the perfomance.
+The decor is kept simple and minimalist, keeping the focus on the performance.

 The crowd was a very hip one: mostly well-groomed and young.
-It cheered good humouredly, creating an ambience of good fun.
+It cheered good-humouredly, creating an ambiance of good fun.
 We felt immediately at ease.

 Value for money

-Entrance to the Cabaret is totally free.
-At some point the ladies come out amongst the crowd, collecting in hats, and they deserve every penny they get (or, in the words of Mademoiselle La Veuve: ‘it’s Euros baby, we are in Brussels!’)
+The entrance to the Cabaret is totally free.
+At some point the ladies come out amongst the crowd, collecting in hats, and they deserve every penny they get (or, in the words of La Veuve: ‘it’s Euros baby, we are in Brussels!’)